-After completing the course the students will / can able to
+After completing the course students will/can able to

-- 1. Differentiate between different Lattice types and explain the concepts of reciprocal lattice and crystal diffraction. - 2.
-Predict electrical and thermal properties of solids and explain their origin. - 3.
-Explain the concept of energy bands and effect of the same on electrical properties. - 4.
-Describe the dielectric properties of insulators. - 5.
-Explain various types of magnetic phenomenon, physics behind them, their properties and applications. - 6.
-Explain superconductivity, its properties, important parameters related to possible applications. - 7.
-Learn the importance of different materials in a variety of applications
+- 1. Analyze the electronic, magnetic and thermal properties of materials. - 2. classify condensed matter upon its degree of order, with emphasis on scattering experiments. - 3.
+Differentiate materials in a variety of applications. - 4.
+Explain various types of magnetic phenomenon, physics behind them, their properties and applications. - 5.
+Explain superconductivity, its properties, important parameters related to possible applications. - 6.
+Develop the superconducting materials and understand the materials property the basic concept of superconductor